 Restorative Justice (RJ)

-Duke Health integrates restorative justice principles into our work to strengthen community, build trust, and repair harm between team members.
+Duke Health integrates restorative justice principles into our work to build trust, strengthen relationships, and repair harm between team members by centering individual and community needs.

 Proactive Circles